Allen13x/MTB_smRNA/README.md

 ```
 This will produce a results/ folder containing the energy variation matrixes for all the couples.

+### req2.txt

-The code inside the jupyter notebook Filter.ipynb will use the trained model from point 2 to discriminate true and false positive targets (True:1; False:0).
+The code inside the model_filter.py will use the trained model from point 2 to discriminate true and false positive targets (True:1; False:0).

+The code inside TopGO.R will perform the TopGO analysis over the true targets (interactive mode - e.g RStudio)